tiagocavaco/tiagocavaco/README.md

 I'm a software developer, and currently my highest skill is backend development in **.NET C#** and **SQL**, but I also excel at frontend scripting either with **vanilla JS**, **React** or **Vue**. 🔋

 I enjoy solving difficult problems, and have a constant desire and ability to quickly learn new technologies and frameworks.
 That's why recently I've been playing around with **Blockchain** development in **Phyton** and started learning **Solidity** and **web3.js**.
-As a cryptocurrency and blockchain enthusiast I'm really focused in improve my knowlegde in that area, because I like the chance it gives you to change the World, we are just at the beggining of the new Internet era. 🌍
+As a cryptocurrency and blockchain enthusiast I'm really focused in improve my knowlegde in that area, because I like the chance it gives you to change the World, we are just at the beginning of the new Internet era. 🌍

 - 🔭 I’m currently working on e-commerce website project, building Web APIs in .NET C#, frontend in Vue.js, and CI/CD with Azure.